aimms/documentation/pro/pro-messaging.rst

 Creating a Queue
 ++++++++++++++++

-You can create a queue by calling the function pro::messaging::CreateQueue
+You can create a queue by calling the function ``pro::messaging::CreateQueue``

 When creating a queue, you can specify a queue authorization, determining which users can listen and send messages to the queue.
-You can create the correct authorization string through the PRO *Authorization Editor*, which you can invoke by calling the procedure progui::EditAuthorization.
+You can create the correct authorization string through the PRO *Authorization Editor*, which you can invoke by calling the procedure ``progui::EditAuthorization``.

 Starting with **AIMMS PRO 2.30** and **AIMMS 4.63**, it is possible to retrieve and/or modify the authorization string of a queue.
 You can achieve this by calling the functions,